Idealistmatthew/idealistmatthew.github.io/docs/_posts/2021-07-21-Oxbridge-Blueprints-The-STEM-Interview.md

 # Mock Interview Offer 😇
 Hey there, thanks for reading to the end of this post.
 I am offering **free mock interviews** for **engineering** applicants (I can also give mock interviews for Phyiscs, Maths and Computer Science applicants as well but I can't assure the quality of it though) from now till **10th September 2021**.
 Here is a guide to getting a free mock interview:

-1. Subscribe to the newsletter
+1. Subscribe to the newsletter.
-2. Share this post in social media (Facebook, Instagram or Twitter while including a link to this website) and take a screenshot
+2. Share this post in social media (Facebook, Instagram or Twitter while including a link to this website) and take a screenshot.s
 3. Contact me on [my telegram](https://t.me/idealistmatthew) by sending the screenshot of the post to discuss the details of the arrangements for the mock interview.